sourcey/sourcey.com/source/2014-03-26-5-tips-to-optimise-for-seo-2-0-in-2014.markdown

 ---
-title: 5 Tips To Optimize for SEO 2.0 in 2014
+title: 5 Tips To Optimise for SEO 2.0 in 2014
 date: 2014-03-26 07:36:18
 tags: business, promotions, seo, strategy
 author: Kam Low
 author_site: https://plus.google.com/+KamLow
 layout: article
 ---
-# 5 Tips To Optimize for SEO 2.0 in 2014
+# 5 Tips To Optimise for SEO 2.0 in 2014

 The phrase "Web 2.0" coined by Darcy DiNucci back in 1999 to describe web sites that use technology beyond the static pages of earlier web sites.
-In late 2004 the term was popularized by Tim O'Reilly at the O'Reilly Media Web 2.0 conference.
+In late 2004 the term was popularised by Tim O'Reilly at the O'Reilly Media Web 2.0 conference.
 Today, the changes to Google's algorithms have given rise to a new term in the SEO world; "SEO 2.0".

 SEO 2.0 is different because the black-hat SEO techniques that worked in the past are no longer an option, unless you desperately want to get your site blacklisted by Google.
 The new internet is about people, and if Google can find a genuine way to reward integrity and reduce spam, then I'm all for it.